A Brief History of Public Banking in Massachusetts

 After a day of talks, workshops and conversation, participants were invited to eat together by region.
 It turned out that the conference had attracted several people not just from New England, but from Massachusetts.
 We decided to keep meeting after the conference, and the campaign for a Massachusetts public bank was born.

-Introducing a Public Banking Bill.
 In 2015, longtime community activist and state Representative Mel King proposed that our group focus on a statewide public bank.
-In consultation with the late Charles Grigsby, the former director of Mass Growth Capital Corporation, who would go on to be a Public Banking Institute advisory board member and member of our steering committee, we decided to write a bill that would provide public bank financing for the many infrastructure needs of towns and cities in the Commonwealth.
+In consultation with Charles Grigsby, the former director of Mass Growth Capital Corporation, who would go on to be a Public Banking Institute advisory board member and member of our steering committee, we decided to write a bill that would provide public bank financing for the many infrastructure needs of towns and cities in the Commonwealth.
 After proving a need for more flexible and lower-cost infrastructure funding, we filed legislation for a Massachusetts infrastructure bank in the 2017-2018 session, sponsored by Rep. Byron Rushing.
 This bill was revised and refiled for 2019-2020.
 You can read it here.

-We are confident that a public bank can help to meet the needs of municipalities, small businesses, and land trusts, and that S.665/H.1223 will enable the creation of a responsive, transparent, and thriving public financial institution, ready to serve Massachusetts for generations to come.
+We are confident that a public bank can help to meet the needs of municipalities, small businesses, and land trusts, and that our bill will enable the creation of a responsive, transparent, and thriving public financial institution, ready to serve Massachusetts for generations to come.
 We welcome partnering with community banks, CDCs and CDFIs on innovative financing to build the “common wealth.”

 Building Together.
 Now we want to hear from you about what access to affordable loans can do for to improve infrastructure, build small business, and protect agriculture in your community.
 And we will be sharing more information with you how you can help advance the campaign.
 We look forward to working with you!